 - More about Stelara.
 For information about other aspects of Stelara, refer to this article.

 - Side effects.
 To learn about side effects of Stelara, see this article.
-You can also look at the Stelara medication guide.
+You can also look at the Stelara prescribing information.

 - Drug comparison.
 To find out how Stelara compares with other drugs, read the comparison articles about Cosentyx, Humira, and Otezla.